 Woman accidentally shot in Lewiston while grabbing Windham officer's gun, police say

 Aug.
-17—LEWISTON — A local woman was accidentally shot in the buttocks Tuesday night while being escorted out of the police station on Park Street.
+18—LEWISTON — A local woman was accidentally shot in the buttocks Tuesday night while being escorted out of the police station on Park Street.

 Police said the woman began to fight with the officers as she was being led to a Windham police officer's car at about 10 p.m.
 During the scuffle, the handcuffed woman grabbed for the Windham police officer's gun, still in its holster, and as a result, a round was fired.
 She was struck in the buttocks by the round.

 Police officers at the scene treated the woman until an ambulance arrived.
-She was later identified at Tameika Girardin, 24, of Lewiston.
+She was later identified as Tameika Girardin, 24, of Lewiston.

 Girardin, who was being arrested on a burglary charge, was taken to a hospital and released a few hours later.